Who Is Esau: The Book of Obadiah

 Gilead is on the east side of Israel, and that is what Benjamin possessed at this time.
 But I want you to notice something.
 The cities of Gilead, according to Numbers 32, were inhabited by the tribes of Gad and Reuben after the invasion of Transjordan.
 This land was not owned by Benjamin.
 This was not Benjamin's inheritance.
 But we see him being prophesied to own it.
 The 12 Tribes were not all gathered back together in the time period of Obadiah, or in the prophecy of Edomites.
 Benjamin was joined with Judah at this point.
 After the Tribes split, the Tribe of Benjamin joined the Tribe of Judah as a junior partner in the Kingdom of Judah, or the Southern Kingdom.
 So this cannot mean that both Northern and the Southern Kingdom would then unite and kill all of the Edomites, cementing this as a past event.

 "And the captivity of this host of the children of Israel shall possess that of the Canaanites, even unto Zarephath; and the captivity of Jerusalem, which is in Sepharad, shall possess the cities of the south."— Obadiah 1 20

-This mention of captivity should read as exile.
+This mention of captivity should read as an exile.
 Strong's Concordance; 1546. galuth: an exile.
 So this was referring to the exiles of that time.
-They will spin this and say it is talking about the so called blacks (and other races some of them claim to be the 12 Tribes) coming out of their slavery and coming to destroy the "Edomites" in America.
-This has nothing to do with white people, or black people.
+They will spin this and say it is talking about the so-called blacks (and other races some of them claim to be the 12 Tribes) coming out of their slavery and coming to destroy the "Edomites" in America.
+This has nothing to do with white people or black people.